enbis/message-broker-miscellaneous/README.md

 ### nats publisher

 - `go run main.go natspublisher --topic=<preferred_topic> --payload=<preferred_payload>` useful to test nats messaging system standalone.
 After launching Nats service and nats subscriber, launch the publisher to interact with the message broker.

+### mqtt subscriber

+- first of all `docker-compose up` to launch the MQTT service on port 1883

+- `go run main.go mqttsubscriber --topic=<preferred_topic>` to subscribe to the topic preferred.
+Be careful that the `--topic` match with the topic selected at the http request time, otherwise you won't see the message coming.
+If no topic is provided it reads the value from the config.yml. `#` for multiple subscriptions

+### mqtt publisher

+- `go run main.go mqttpublisher --topic=<preferred_topic> --payload=<preferred_payload>` useful to test mqtt messaging system standalone.
+After launching MQTT service and `mqttsubscriber`, launch the publisher to interact with the message broker.